apollo90/confluent-kafka-landoop-ui/README.md

-# Kafka , Zookeeper, Kafka Rest Proxy and Landoop UI Kafka Topics
+# Kafka , Zookeeper, Kafka Rest Proxy and Landoop UI for Kafka Topics

 A kafka stack with topics ui embebbed for viewing of topics